arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/RocksDB.md

 syncing is turned off.
 Automatic syncing was added in the middle of the ArangoDB 3.3 release cycle, so it is opt-in.
 The default sync interval will change to *100* milliseconds in ArangoDB 3.4 however.

+Note: this option is not supported on Windows platforms.
+Setting the option to a value greater 0 will produce a startup warning.